umbraco/UmbracoDocs/Extending/Content-Apps/index-v8.md

 ### Limiting according to User Role

-In a similar way you can limit your content app according to user roles (groups).
+In a similar way, you can limit your content app according to user roles (groups).
 For example:

     contentApps: [
         {